e-mission/e-mission-phone/README.md

 Updating the UI only
 ---
-If you want to make only UI changes, and not modify the existing plugins, add new plugins, etc, you can use the **new and improved** (as of June 2018) e-mission dev app.
+If you want to make only UI changes, (as opposed to modifying the existing plugins, adding new plugins, etc), you can use the **new and improved** (as of June 2018) e-mission dev app.

 ### Installation
 1. Install the most recent release of the em-devapp (https://github.com/e-mission/e-mission-devapp)

-1. Get the current version of our code
+1. Get the current version of the phone UI code

     1. Fork this repo using the github UI